-Often a pet is surrendered because an owner feels they have no other choice or is unaware of resources that can keep their pet in their home.
+Many times, a pet is surrendered because the owner feels they have no other choice or is unaware of resources that can keep their pet in their home.
 We may be able to help you find alternatives to surrendering your beloved pet.

 The best possible option is for your pet to stay with you.
 There are many resources available that could help you address medical or behavioral challenges.
 If you are facing financial hardship, programs exist to help you while you get back on your feet.

 Many pet-related problems are solvable!
 Talk to our staff about your situation.
 Whether it’s a behavior concern, a housing issue or another kind of crisis, we’re here to help and advise you.
 BARCS has programs and resources in the following areas to help pet owners in crisis:

 - Housing options

 - Spay and neuter needs

 Please contact our resource center for help keeping your pet: firstname.lastname@example.org or (410) 396-4695.

 Please NEVER let your pet loose on the street thinking it will have a better chance of survival.
 Animals are like humans and need food, shelter, water and care.
 On the street, they will suffer, starve and risk being injured by a car or malicious person.

 If your pet is at the end of their life and you need assistance with euthanasia services, please click here.